mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

->This will set the minimum, maximum, and preset volume levels for the ring tone stream when the device is in bluetooth headset mode mode.
+>This will set the minimum, maximum, and preset volume levels for the Audio Stream that is typically used for the incoming call notification when the device is in bluetooth headset mode mode.
 The user will not be able to lower or raise the volume outside of the minimum/maximum range that is set.
 If the ring tone volume level was outside of this range at the time that this range is set, then the volume of this stream will be equal to the minimum or maximum level depending on whether it was below or above this volume range.

 >The preset volume level is a third volume level that must be greater than or equal to the minimum volume level and less than or equal to the maximum volume level.
 If the preset volume is outside of the minimum/maximum range, then this value will be be equal to the minimum or maximum level depending on whether it was below or above this volume range.
-This will be used by the SetCurrentProfileOption feature to adjust the volume of the ring tone stream to this set level.
+This will be used by the SetCurrentProfileOption feature to adjust the volume of the Audio Stream that is typically used for the incoming call notification to this set level.

 Parm value input rules: